Sunday, 8 April 2012

 (Now Boarding is also notable for starring both Mark Richmond’s first and second wives as flight attendants - Vernetta Lopez and Beatrice Chia, who would later become Beatrice Chia-Richmond.
 Speaking of which, Mark Richmond also starred in VR Man as the awesomely named Click-Click Man.)

-Even Silver Lining lasted one whole 13-episode season – and I bet you weren’t even aware there was such a show called Silver Lining on Channel 5.
+Even Silver Lining lasted one whole 13-episode season – and I bet you weren’t even aware there was a show called Silver Lining on Channel 5.

 It aired in 2010 and starred veteran Hongkong comedian Richard Ng, father of Carl Ng, star of Point Of Entry (an unfortunate case of the son following in the dad’s Channel 5 footsteps).